 After that, enter NumCases lines containing a combination of speed (wind speed or TSR), rotor speed (RotSpd) in rpm, and Pitch in degrees.

-If NumCases is greater than zero, WT_Perf will do the performance analysis for each case and generate a single table containing wind speed, TSR, rotor speed, pitch, power, torque, thrust, flap moment, and power coefficient columns.
+If NumCases is greater than zero, WT_Perf will do the performance analysis for each case and generate a single table containing wind speed, TSR, rotor speed, pitch, power, torque, thrust, flap moment, power coefficient, and cavitation flag columns.

 Parametric Analysis